redfoxofwealden/oxnead-pub-quiz/README.md

 #### Testing during development

-During the development the use of exception, i.e the use of the throw command, was used in functions where arguments are used.
+During the development of the game the use of exceptions, i.e the use of the throw command, was used in functions where arguments are used.
 An exception would be generated if the arguments passed are not of the correct type, i.e. string, number, object, boolean etc. The following actions were carried out during development:-

 1. Test event handlers after adding them to buttons
 1. Test functions randoniser functions